Additional statutory health insurance increases to 1.3%.

 Salaries are paid monthly at the end of the month, typically around the 25th.

-A work week varies between 38-40 hours.
+38-40 hours average per week, up to 48 hours in exceptional cases.
 Workdays are typically 8 hours and should not exceed 10 hours.

 German holidays differ based on the state.
 However, there are 9 national holidays that all states follow.

-Mothers are entitled to 6 weeks leave at full pay prior to their child’s birth, and eight weeks at full pay after birth.
-In the case of premature or multiple births, 12 weeks paid leave is permitted.
-After six weeks the insurance provider will cover the fees.
+Mothers are entitled to 6 weeks leave at full pay prior to their child’s birth, and 8 weeks at full pay after birth.
+In the case of premature or multiple births, 12 weeks paid leave is permitted After birth.

 Paternity leave falls under the parental leave.

-Parental leave is leave of 36 months till the child turns three.
-This leave can be divided as chosen between the parents.
-The eight weeks of maternity leave is counted towards this.
+Parental leave is 36 months and can be divided as between the parents as they see fit.
+The eight weeks of maternity leave (after labor) are counted as part of this leave.
+In the case of the mother, the parental leave starts after maternity leave stops.
 During parental leave, parents can choose to work part-time up to 30 hours per week.

 19% standard rate.